Bob Van Reeth

-Bob Van Reeth (Temse, 26 February 1943), who usually signs as bOb Van Reeth, is a Belgian architect.
+Bob Van Reeth (26 February 1943 – 30 September 2025), who usually signed as bOb Van Reeth, was a Belgian architect.

-Biography
+Life and career

 Bob Van Reeth started working as an architect in 1965 with designing buildings in Mechelen and Kalmthout.
 In 1972, he became a teacher at the Nationaal Hoger Instituut voor Bouwkunst (The National Higher Institute for Architecture) in Antwerp.
 The same year, he started the group Krokus with Jean-Paul Laenen and Marcel Smets.
 The group worked on the restoration of the old centre of Mechelen.

 In the 1980s, Van Reeth designed a new building for the Onze-Lieve-Vrouwecollege in Antwerp.
 Later buildings include in 2007 a new wing for the Westvleteren Abbey, and the black-and-white Huis Van Roosmalen facing the Scheldt in Antwerp.
 Close by stands the Zuiderterras, a grand café on the quay.
-He also leads the company AWG (Architect Work Group) Architecten, which won the architectural concours for the design of a memorial and documentation centre about the Holocaust in Mechelen.
+He also led the company AWG (Architect Work Group) Architecten, which won the architectural concours for the design of a memorial and documentation centre about the Holocaust in Mechelen.

 In January 1998, Van Reeth became the first Flemish Government Architect (Vlaams Bouwmeester), a function he held until 1 June 2005 when Marcel Smets succeeded him.

+Van Reeth died on 30 September 2025, at the age of 82.